SmartBear/soapui/soapui-system-test/src/test/java/com/smartbear/soapui/other/README.txt

 Oh hi, so you want to create a non-cucumber integration test, eh?
 -----------------------------------------------------------------

-That's fine aswell.
+That's fine as well.
 Please organize it according to the following example structure based on feature:

 --src
 ----test